 - Treat early recurrence with anti-inflammatory drops or Mitomycin injection.

 Measure 10 times and operate once – planning is the key!

-Recurrent Pterygium may be considered a common side effect of pterygium surgery.
-If the pterygium is removed but no attention is paid to removing the scaffold of tenon’s capsule, nor adjunct therapies used, there is up to a 70% chance of recurrence.
-Recurrent Pterygium management is an art and sequence.
+Recurrent pterygium may be considered a common side effect of pterygium surgery.
+If the pterygium is removed, but no attention is paid to removing the scaffold of tenon’s capsule, nor are adjunct therapies used, there is up to a 70% chance of recurrence.
+Recurrent pterygium management is an art and sequence.
 We end up helping a lot of these patients who had their primary pterygium surgery elsewhere.
-Pterygium are like weeds.
-Either behead them, kill them completely or leave them alone.
-Never prick or irritate them.
-For then they attack savagely.
+Pterygium are like weeds, either behead them, kill them completely or leave them alone.
+Never prick or irritate them because then they attack savagely.

-Recurrent Pterygium is worse than the original one because they can spread in all directions and have more fibrosis.
+Recurrent pterygium is worse than the original one because it can spread in all directions and have more fibrosis.
 This means they are more firmly attached to the muscles and surrounding eye tissue.
-They are also more vascular.
-The blood vessels supply it the nutrition it needs in its march to conquer territory it had lost before.
+They are also more vascular because blood vessels supply it the nutrition it needs in its march to conquer territory it had lost before.